Trade directory · Springfield metro · Illinois

 Permit Requirements

 Springfield requires mechanical permits for HVAC installations, replacements, and major repairs.
-Permit fees range $50-200 based on project scope.
-Gas line work requires separate gas permit.
+Permit fees range $50-200 based on system size.
+Plans required for commercial work over certain tonnage.

 §3